vegaprotocol/specs/protocol/0028-GOVE-governance.md

 - Enacted and active recurring governance transfers must be included in LNL banking checkpoint and resume after the checkpoint restore.(<a name="0028-GOVE-105" href="#0028-GOVE-105">0028-GOVE-105</a>)

-- When a transfer gets enacted it emits transfer event similar to regular transfer events from regular transfers, however with governance-recurring types.
-At the time of enactment no amount is attached to the transfer and it will show 0.(<a name="0028-GOVE-106" href="#0028-GOVE-106">0028-GOVE-106</a>)
+- When a transfer gets enacted it emits transfer event similar to regular transfer events from regular transfers, however with governance-recurring types. (<a name="0028-GOVE-107" href="#0028-GOVE-107">0028-GOVE-107</a>) At the time of enactment no amount is attached to the transfer and it will show 0.(<a name="0028-GOVE-106" href="#0028-GOVE-106">0028-GOVE-106</a>)

 ##### Cancelling governance transfers